Two to get comfy coffin for overnight stay in Dracula's castle

-TOKYO Scores of cat enthusiasts painted their faces and dressed up in elaborate and colorful feline costumes to celebrate Japan's annual ghost cat festival, "Bakeneko".

-BUCHAREST "No garlic or garlic-scented items allowed, including perfume," read the house rules of Count Dracula's castle to ensure that Halloween night guests cannot avoid the vampire.
+BUCHAREST (Reuters) - "No garlic or garlic-scented items allowed, including perfume," read the house rules of Count Dracula's castle to ensure that Halloween night guests cannot avoid the vampire.

 On Oct.
 31, two people will be allowed to sleep in velvet trimmed coffins in the seclusion of the count's crypt and will spend the rest of the night in the Carpathians castle completely alone, says vacation rental marketplace Airbnb.